gwahmp/wmao/src/content/posts/online-business-struggle.md

 Someone once compared starting a business to boiling water.
 Water doesn't boil until it reaches 100°C. No matter how long you heat it at 90°C, it won't turn into steam.

 Starting an online business is the same.
-You might be working, learning, trying, and even failing, but until you hit your “boiling point,” success won't show up.
+You might be working, learning, trying, and even failing, but until you hit your <b>boiling point</b>, success won't show up.

-The hardest part is that the “boiling point” for your business isn't visible.
+The hardest part is that the <b>boiling point</b> for your business isn't visible.
 You don't know if you're 10°C away or 1°C away.
 That uncertainty is what makes many people give up too early.

 The difference between those who make it and those who quit often comes down to persistence.
 The magic doesn't happen at the start, it happens after you've been consistent long enough for results to finally show up.

 ## The Real Reasons Why Most People Struggle to Start Their Online Business
 ### Lack of Clarity

 Most people don't start because they're overwhelmed by too many ideas.
-Should you start a blog?
-A YouTube channel?
+Should you <a href="/start-blogging-make-money">start a blog?</a> A YouTube channel?
 An eCommerce store?
 An online course?
 Sell a product?
 Offer a service?
 The endless options create decision paralysis.

 Without clarity, you end up learning a little bit of everything but never executing anything.